-5.1 Complaint

-To challenge a registration allocated or rejected under this SDRP, the applicant must:
+- a.
+Complaint.
+To challenge a registration allocated or rejected in the Sunrise Period, the applicant must: - 1.
+Submit to the Registry Operator a written challenge proving that the domain name allocation or denial of allocation during the Sunrise

+.paris
-a.
-Submit to the Registry Operator a written challenge proving that the domain name allocation or denial of Sunrise allocation was improper under one or more of the criteria set forth in Section 2 of this SDRP, along with supporting evidence.

-Challenges must be sent via email to quejas@comunidad.madrid
+Period was improper under one or more of the criteria set forth in Clause 2 of this SDRP, along with supporting evidence.
+Challenges must be sent via email to abusepointparis@paris.fr; and

-5.2.
-Statement of Defence
+- 2. Pay a Procedure Fee of 100 Euros to the Registry Operator. - b.
+Statement of Defense.
 The applicant or registrant of a disputed domain name in the TLD shall be promptly notified by the Registry Operator of the commencement of a dispute under this SDRP, and may contest the allegations of the complaint or show other cause why the remedy requested in the complaint should not be granted in accordance with this SDRP.
-In all cases, the burden of proof shall be on the complainant, and default or other failure of the applicant or holder of the disputed domain name shall not constitute an admission to any allegation of the complaint.
+In all cases, the burden of proof shall be on the complainant, and default or other failure of the applicant or holder of the disputed domain name shall not constitute an admission to any allegation of the complaint. - c.
+Decisions.
+Registry Operator will assess the challenge, its claims and supporting documentation.
+Registry Operator may ask for further information from the applicant and/or the domain Name holder in order to make an informed decision.
+Within ten (10) calendar days after gathering all the required information, the Registry Operator will make a decision on whether the challenge should prevail and will notify the interested parties via email. - d.
+If a Decision requires a change to the status of a registered domain name, the Registry Operator will implement it within the following ten (10) business days after communication of the decision to all the parties involved. - e.
+Parties to a dispute under this SDRP shall warrant that all factual allegations made in the course thereof are true and correct to the best of their knowledge, shall remain subject to all representations and warranties made in the course of registration of a disputed domain name.